-I don’t have to tell you that finding ammunition cheap is a difficult chore at the moment.
-If you’re like me, then you probably hit refresh from time to time on ammo bargain hunting sites, hoping to find something in stock when I needed it.
-I recently came across an interesting solution called Ammo Squared that I’m sharing with you.
+I don’t have to tell you that finding ammunition cheap is a difficult task at times.
+If you’re like me, then you you find that you suddenly have a need for ammo and then hunt bargain sites, hoping to find something in stock.
+Last year, I came across an interesting solution called Ammo Squared that I’m sharing with you.
 I’ve been using it ever since, and even increased my ammo purchasing through it- now serving as the bulk of my ammunition buying all together.
 This is an update to my previous review.

 This is not a sponsored post.
-Ammo Squared contacted me a while ago asking if I was interested in an affiliate relationship.
+Ammo Squared originally contacted me asking if I was interested in an affiliate relationship.
 Normally I reject such offers because they come from companies that aren’t really doing anything new or different, and I don’t want to muddy my brand by promoting random stuff.

 That said, I do have affiliate relationships with some retailers.
 By that, it means if you click on my links and go to their site to buy something, I receive a small commission in the range of 3% to 5%.
 This is of no cost to you, and comes out of their revenue.
 This is primarily how I pay for the costs of running this website.